akroyq/Ui_Automation_TestNg_Java/README.md

 # Steps to start:
-1. Clone / Download the project into your local
+1. Clone / Download the project into your local.
-2. Open the Command prompt and navigat to project location
+2. Open the Command prompt and navigat to project location.
 3. Execute the following Maven command's
-    - mvn clean :- To clean the maven repo
+    - mvn clean :- To clean the maven repo.
-    - mvn install :- To install the maven requirments
+    - mvn install :- To install the maven requirments.
-    - mvn test :- To execute the test scenarios
+    - mvn test :- To execute the test scenarios.

 # UI application details: